-The Disruptive Technologies Innovation Fund (DTIF) is a €500 million fund established under Project Ireland 2040 and is run by the Department with administrative support from Enterprise Ireland.
+The Disruptive Technologies Innovation Fund (DTIF) is a €500 million fund established under Project Ireland 2040.
+It is managed by the Department of Enterprise, Trade and Employment and administered by Enterprise Ireland.

-The Tánaiste and Minister for Enterprise, Trade and Employment, Leo Varadkar TD, launched the third Call for applications to the Disruptive Technologies Innovation Fund (DTIF) on 24 September 2020.
+The Tánaiste and Minister for Enterprise, Trade and Employment, Leo Varadkar, together with the Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris, launched the fourth Call for applications to the Disruptive Technologies Innovation Fund (DTIF) on 8 November 2021.

 Alter markets; Alter the way business operates; Involve new products or the emergence of new business models.

 Funding applications for Call 4 should be within the

 Research Priority Areas 2018-2023.
 We are particularly interested in projects of scale with a strong enterprise agenda to harness maximum medium-term economic impact for Ireland.
 Ideally, we are looking for enterprise-driven research and development challenges that can demonstrate commercial impacts within 3 to 7 years of project completion.